audichandra/Indonesian_AI_Chatbot_Customer_Support/README.md

 pip install -r requirements.txt
 ```
 1. Data translation: For this part, you can just use the **Translation Bitext.ipynb** (optional if you have your own datasets in your desired language)
-2. Model training: as mentioned, Axolotl will be used with Qlora method to train the base model into Gajah 7-B with the command below (The **qlora stuff.ipynb** and **qlora API s.ipynb** are optional, it only intended to test the model capabilities in answering queries)
+2. Model training: as mentioned, Axolotl will be used with Qlora method to train the base model into Gajah-7B with the command below (The **qlora stuff.ipynb** and **qlora API s.ipynb** are optional, it only intended to test the model capabilities in answering queries)
 ```bash
 git clone -b main --depth 1 https://github.com/OpenAccess-AI-Collective/axolotl cd axolotl